Investment in Farmland and Timberland

 Source: Gowling WLG

-In this context, FIAN has tuned its investment services specifically to non-Canadians to guide them through the process of acquiring land in Canada and then manage it.
+In this context, FIAN has tuned its investment services specifically to non-Canadians to guide them through the process of acquiring land in Canada and then managing it.
 Here’s what we do:

 Develop your investment strategy